gamajo/codeception-redirects/README.md

 ### seeTemporaryRedirectBetween

-Check that a 307 HTTP Status is returned with the correct Location URL.
+A convenience method to check that a 307 HTTP Status is returned with the correct Location URL.
 Fails if either is missing, or `Location` header value does not match the `$url`.
 Automatically avoids following redirects.

 ```php
 $I->seeTemporaryRedirectBetween('company/financial-strength-and-security.cfm', 'company/financial-security');